 5. If you still can’t seem to get anything, try again later or pick another object to work with.

 6. Try to get validation by asking more questions about what you received.

 7. If you have access to the person that provided the object, ask them if your impressions are correct.

-Understandably, information collected through Psychometry is only be theoretical as there’s no way of proving it unless it can be accurately linked to scientific data, such as radio-carbon testing.
-Nonetheless, give Psychometry a try and become traveler back in time yourself!
+Understandably, information collected through Psychometry is only be theoretical as there’s no way of proving it.
+That is, unless it can be accurately linked to scientific data, such as radio-carbon testing.
+Nonetheless, give Psychometry a try and become a time traveler yourself!

 Another article you might be interested in.

-Postscript: Who’s to blame for the battle at Little Bighorn and subsequent massacre?
+Who’s to blame for the battle at Little Bighorn and subsequent massacre?
 The author wishes to state that Colonel Custer precipitated the battle.
-The Native Americans were only defending their land.
+The Native Americans were only defending their lands.

 OUR PATHWAYS: PSYCHIC-CLAIRVOYANCE COURSE BELOW PROVIDES MORE INSIGHTS INTO PSYCHOMETRY.